 From the Director

-Identity-based mental health services are essential for ensuring that individuals feel understood, respected, and validated in their experiences.
-Research has shown that clients—especially those from marginalized backgrounds—are more likely to engage in services and experience positive outcomes when their therapists share or understand their identities.
-Inclusive TEAMS emphasizes the importance of cultural humility, cultural competence and the ability to tailor care to each client’s unique needs.
-We believe that effective mental health care involves not only recognizing the challenges people face due to their identities but also leveraging the strengths and resilience these identities often cultivate.
-Our program empowers students to provide care informed by these perspectives.
-Through practicum placements at agencies serving diverse populations and ongoing professional development opportunities, our goal is to equip future social workers with the skills they need to improve the lives of BIPOC and LGBTQIA+ youth and families across North Carolina.
+Identity-affirming mental health services are essential to ensuring individuals feel understood, respected, and validated in their lived experiences.
+Research continues to show that clients, particularly those from marginalized communities, are more likely to engage in services and experience positive outcomes when their providers share, acknowledge, or demonstrate a strong understanding of their identities.
+Inclusive TEAMS emphasizes cultural humility, cultural competence, and the ability to tailor care to each client’s unique needs and strengths.
+We believe effective mental health care requires not only recognizing the barriers people face, but also honoring the resilience and wisdom that identity and community can foster.

 Program Overview